scidsg/hushline/README.md

 # Hush Line 🤫

 [Hush Line](https://hushline.app) is a self-hosted, free and open-source app providing organizations and individuals with a censorship-resistant way to receive private messages from their community.
-Hush Line fosters trust and builds resilience by putting your community's privacy and security first.
+Hush Line fosters trust and builds resilience by offering a safe and secure way of making their voices heard.

 ## Easy Install